Skip to content

 stream

-Your name is Devin!
+Your name is Devin.

-ChatStream(message_iter=<generator object RunnableBindingBase.stream at 0x12ce61b70>, chatbot=ChatBot(model_type=ChatOpenAI, model_name="gpt-4o-mini", tools=['check_new_messages']), toolset=ToolSet(tools={'check_new_messages': StructuredTool(name='check_new_messages', description='Check messages.', args_schema=<class 'langchain_core.utils.pydantic.check_new_messages'>, func=<function check_new_messages at 0x12d08f600>)}), add_reply_to_history=True, full_message=AIMessageChunk(content='Your name is Devin!', additional_kwargs={}, response_metadata={'finish_reason': 'stop', 'model_name': 'gpt-4o-mini-2024-07-18', 'system_fingerprint': 'fp_d02d531b47'}), exhausted=True)
+StreamResult(message_iter=<generator object RunnableBindingBase.stream at 0x1229117b0>, agent=Agent(model_type=ChatOpenAI, model_name="gpt-4o-mini", tools=ToolLookup(tools={'check_new_messages': StructuredTool(name='check_new_messages', description='Check messages.', args_schema=<class 'langchain_core.utils.pydantic.check_new_messages'>, func=<function check_new_messages at 0x131f511c0>)})), tool_lookup=ToolLookup(tools={'check_new_messages': StructuredTool(name='check_new_messages', description='Check messages.', args_schema=<class 'langchain_core.utils.pydantic.check_new_messages'>, func=<function check_new_messages at 0x131f511c0>)}), add_reply_to_history=True, full_message=AIMessageChunk(content='Your name is Devin.', additional_kwargs={}, response_metadata={'finish_reason': 'stop', 'model_name': 'gpt-4o-mini-2024-07-18', 'system_fingerprint': 'fp_06737a9306'}), exhausted=True, receive_callback=None)

 You can check the exhausted flag to see if the LLM has returned all results yet.

-stream = chatbot.chat_stream('What is my name?')
+stream = agent.stream('What is my name?')

 print(stream.exhausted)